 Moqtada al-Sadr and Abdel Aziz al-Hakim agree deal aimed at ending years of rivalry.

-Atallah escaped the attack but five people, including one of his bodyguards, were killed.
-The identities of the other casualties were not immediately known.
+Atallah escaped the attack, but the identities of the other casualties were not immediately known.

-US forces had been deployed in the area after the blasts, al-Bijwari said.
+US forces were deployed in the area after the blasts, al-Bijwari said.

-The attacks come a day after a suicide bomber killed 14 people at a police post near Samarra, around 100 km south of Baiji, also in Salaheddin province.
+The attacks come a day after a suicide bomber killed 14 people at a police post near Samarra, about 100km south of Baiji, also in Salaheddin province.

 Car and roadside bombs on Monday killed at least 21 people across Iraq.
 Al-Qaeda had threatened to increase attacks during the month of Ramadan.

 Last Thursday, a roadside bomb near Samarra killed Sheikh Maawia Naji Jebara, the leader of the Salaheddin Awakening Council.